Mspatild7/Mood-Tracker/ReadME.md

 Write all the ArrayList moods to a file named moodtracker.txt

 While performing the tasks, ensure you closely adhere to the instructions.
 You will be provided with a Cloud IDE environment for project execution.

-To summarize:

-Read and follow the instructions carefully to complete the project.
-Let's get started!

-Author(s)
-Lavanya

-SNIBM Footerq